prav0761/-Yahoo-Movies-Recommender-System/README.md

 # du
 metric= (Predicted -measured/measured)*100

-Servicepoints without significant outages ( critera if the value is more than 100 then it can be considered as significant or heavy outage)
+Servicepoints without significant outages ( if the value is more than 100 then it can be considered as significant or heavy outage)